 , which stand for operands, are available inside curly braces.
 Like ordinary names, the lowercase forms indicate subjects and the uppercase forms 𝕎𝕏𝔽𝔾

 indicate functions.
-The type and syntactic role of the block is determined by its contents: a 2-modifier contains 𝕘
+If it has no header, the type and syntactic role of the block is determined by its contents: a 2-modifier contains 𝕘

 , a 1-modifier contains 𝕗